Thursday, 19 April 2012

 2 cups 1/3-inch cubes peeled pitted mango (from about 4 large; see Test-Kitchen Tip below for details)

-1 cup chilled sour cream1 cup chilled whipping cream
+1 cup chilled sour cream

 1 cup powdered sugar, divided